SreenivasVRao/sreenivasvrao.github.io/_posts/2018-11-01-AffineTransforms.md

 What are affine transforms?
 =======

 Consider a sheet of paper on a table in front of you.
-If you move it around on the table, you're _translating_ its position in the the plane.
+If you move it around on the table, you're ranslating_ its position in the the plane.
 You can also _rotate_ the sheet, without picking it up.
 These are simple affine transforms.
 If the paper was magical, or were you a wizard, you could expand its size, i.e., scale it up.
 That's also an affine transform.
 Let's look at the visualization earlier on the page again:

 |X-axis Translation| Y-axis Translation | Scale X, Y | Rotate along X|
 |:-----:|:-----:|:-----:|:-----:|